Bayesian Negative Sampling for Recommendation: Negative Sampling Analysis

+where $\mathtt{sgn}(j)=-1$, if $j$ is a true negative to $u$, and $\mathtt{sgn}(j)=1$ is a false negative to $u$.
 The loss gradient Eq.~\eqref{Eq:Gradient} can be decomposed into two parts, i.e., \textit{gradient magnitude} and \textit{gradient direction}.
 This motivates our negative sampling analysis on what is a high quality negative: A sampled instance $j$ in a training triple $(u,i,j)$ is called a \textit{high-quality negative}, if it is both informative and unbiased. \begin{itemize} \item \textbf{Informativeness}: The informativeness of a negative $j$ in a triple $(u,i,j)$ is defined as the loss gradient magnitude, i.e.,

 \item \textbf{Unbiasedness}: The unbiasedness of a negative $j$ is defined as the probability that it is a true negative to user $u$, i.e.,

 \end{itemize}